Joya-01/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection

 This project implements a Machine Learning model to detect fraudulent credit card transactions.
-It aims to solve the problem of identifying unauthorized transactions so that customers are not charged for items they did not purchase.
+It aims to solve the problem of identifying unauthorized transactions.

 ## Project Overview
 Credit card fraud detection is a classic **imbalanced classification** problem.
 The dataset typically contains a very small percentage of fraudulent transactions compared to legitimate ones.
 This project explores data preprocessing, handling class imbalance, and training various machine learning models to accurately classify transactions.